GoogleCloudPlatform/marketing-analytics-jumpstart/infrastructure/README.md

 ## Overview

 Marketing Analytics Jumpstart consists of several components - marketing data store (MDS), feature store, ML pipelines, the activation pipeline and dashboards.

-This document describes the permission and data prerequisites for a successful installation.
+This document describes the permission and data prerequisites for a successful installation and provides you with two routes to install the solution.
+These are design for advanced uses of the Marketing Analytics Jumpstart solution.

+1) Guided Installation Tuturial of Terraform Modules on Cloud Shell This route allows you to install and manage the solution components using our cloud-based Developer workspace.
+You will have the possibility to tailor the solution components to your needs.
+Allowing you to use only subcomponents of this solution.
+For instance, developers wanting to reuse their existing Marketing Data Store will prefer this installation method.

+2) Manual Installation of Terraform Modules
+   This route allows you to install and manage the solution in any workspace (cloud, local machine, Compute engine instance).
+This is the prefered method for user who are contributing and extending this solution to implement new features or adapt it to specific business needs.
+This route must also be taken, in case you need to manage multiple brands installations, multiple tenants installations, multiple regions installations in a comprehensive manner.

+Once you have chosen your route, check the permissions and data prerequisites in detail.

 ## Permissions Prerequisites